Hellcome/wallhaven-scripts/README.md

 <h2>Savethis</h2>

-Change your wallpaper dir in comment line.
+Change your wallpaper dir in comment line.<br>
 If you happen upon an awesome image that you want to keep, run the ./savethis.sh to save it to your wallpaper dir.

 <h2>Features</h2>